SaranjeetKaur/ols_community_map/README.md

 runGitHub( "ols_community_map", "SaranjeetKaur")
 ```

-As of now, the app takes approximately 2 minutes to build after which it can be viewed on the browser.
-Select the cohort for which you want to see the geographical distribution.
+After the app is launched, you can select the cohort for which you want to see the geographical distribution from the drop down menu.